WinVector/Examples/dplyr/HundredThousand.md

 `dplyr`
 =======

-For [`dplyr`](https://CRAN.R-project.org/package=dplyr) the tall frame is no problem, but the wide frame can take almost 5 minutes to filter.
+For [`dplyr`](https://CRAN.R-project.org/package=dplyr) the tall frame is no problem, but the wide frame can be slow.

 ``` r
 library("dplyr")